When to plant Celosia in Fulton County, GA

 Fulton County, Georgia is in USDA Hardiness Zone 8a.
 The average last spring frost is March 23 and first fall frost is November 6.

-Fulton County County sits in USDA Zone 8a.
+Fulton County sits in USDA Zone 8a.
 Celosia grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Celosia grow in Fulton County County's climate?
+Can Celosia grow in Fulton County's climate?

 Your Fulton County Garden Planner — Free